 Normally I would interject an “And yet” into the conversation or blog post to reassert my commitment to this search.
 Nothing was going to get me down!
 All my energy focused on being ready for the next interview!
 I still put energy into self-improvement!
 And yet…

 I’ve come to realize that each time I said “and yet” I was convincing myself that reality didn’t matter.
-What mattered more was this positive go-get-em attitude that produced little positive results.
-Looking back, I know now that this behavior was very useful to fall back rather than look at what I needed to do to find success.
+What mattered more was this positive go-get-em attitude that produced few positive results.
+Looking back, I know now that this behavior was very useful to fall back on rather than look at what I needed to do to find success.
 And that success might be outside of my field of choice.

 Starting with the ABCs when Job Searching

 So eighteen months after my last job ended, I am back to the beginning.
 Victoria Estrella Worch recommends listing skills from A to Z, paying attention to the transferable student affairs skills in other professions.
-So for me, I would begin with assessment and accountability, balloon arches and budgeting, conflict resolution and conference presenter.
+So for me, I would begin with assessment and accountability, balloon arches and budgeting, conflict resolution, and conference presenter.

-When I began my original search, I catalogued my skills as I formatted my resume.
+When I began my original search, I cataloged my skills as I formatted my resume.
 It was set up to showcase my skills as a student affairs professional.
-I suppose it also showed my skills a professional in general but I wasn’t looking to be someone in general.
+I suppose it also showed my skills as a professional in general but I wasn’t looking to be someone in general.
 Now, that isn’t so much the case.